 Except as otherwise provided in the applicable Award Agreement, the following will apply upon the grantee's termination of employment (or services in the case of Non-Employee Directors) with the Company and its affiliates.
-Except as described below, if the employment (or services in the case of Non-Employee Directors) of the grantee terminates, exercisable options and SARs will remain exercisable, and any payment or notice provided for under the terms of the vested portion of any other outstanding Award may be given, for a period of one year from the date of any such termination, and any unexercisable Awards or parts thereof will be cancelled on the date of such termination.
+Except as described below, if the employment (or services in the case of Non-Employee Directors) of the grantee terminates, exercisable options and SARs will remain exercisable, and any payment or notice provided for under the terms of the vested portion of any other outstanding Award may be given, for a period of 90 days from the date of any such termination, and any unexercisable Awards or parts thereof will be cancelled and the grantee may not satisfy any condition limitation or restriction which is unsatisfied, in each case as of the date of termination.

-If the grantee's employment is (or services, in the case of Non-Employee Directors, are) terminated for "good reason" (as defined in the Company's Executive Severance Policy) or for "cause" under an applicable employment agreement or, in the case of Non-Employee Directors, removal for cause as set forth in the Company's By-laws from time to time, or by the grantee other than for "good reason" or

-"cause" under an applicable employment agreement, all outstanding Awards previously granted to such grantee (whether or not then vested or exercisable) shall be cancelled as of the date of termination.

-If the grantee voluntarily retires with the consent of the employer or retires as a Non-Employee Director with the consent of the Company or the grantee's employment is or services as a Non-Employee Director are terminated due to permanent disability, then (i) the grantee's outstanding Awards will continue to vest and become exercisable, and the grantee will be entitled to continue satisfying any Award conditions and (ii) the grantee will be entitled to exercise each such option or SAR and make payment or give notice as provided under any other Award in each case for a period of one year (or such other period that the Compensation Committee in its discretion may choose) from and including (x) the date on which all portions of the Award first become fully exercisable or vested or capable of being satisfied or (y) the date of termination of employment (or services in the case of Non-Employee Directors) or retirement, whichever of (x) or (y) occurs last, and thereafter such Awards shall be cancelled.

-Upon the grantee's death during employment (or services in the case of Non-Employee Directors) or during the period of continued vesting or exercisability described above, (i) the grantee's outstanding options and SARs will become fully exercisable, and any payment or notice provided for under the terms of any other outstanding Award may be immediately paid or given, and (ii) the options and SARs will remain exercisable, and payment may be made or notice given, for one year from the date of death (which period may extend more than 10 years after the grant of the Award), whereupon all Awards will be cancelled.
+If the grantee's employment (or provision of services, in the case of Non-Employee Directors) is terminated for "good reason" (as defined in the Company's Executive Severance Policy) or for "cause" under an applicable employment agreement or, in the case of a Non-Employee Director, removal for cause as set forth in the Company's By-laws from time to time, or by the grantee other than for "good reason" or "cause" under an applicable employment agreement, all outstanding Awards previously granted to such grantee (whether or not then vested or exercisable) shall be cancelled and the portion of all restricted stock Awards which are unvested or as to which restrictions have not lapsed shall be cancelled and the grantee may not satisfy any condition limitation or restriction which is unsatisfied, in each case as of the date of termination.
+If the grantee voluntarily retires with the Company's consent or retires as a Non-Employee Director with the consent of the Company or the grantee's employment is or services as a Non-Employee Director are terminated due to permanent disability, then options or stock appreciation rights vested and exercisable as of the date of termination would be exercisable for only one year from the date of termination and unvested options and stock appreciation rights would expire and unvested restricted shares and any other Awards would be forfeited on the date of termination.
+Upon the grantee's death during employment (or services in the case of Non-Employee Directors) or during the period under which continued exercisability is provided for as described above, options or stock appreciation rights exercisable as of the date of the grantee's death would be exercisable by the estate of the deceased grantee for I year from the date of the grantee's death and unvested options or stock appreciation rights would expire and unvested restricted shares and any other Awards would be forfeited.
+Upon the termination of the grantee for any other reason, vested options or stock appreciation rights would be exercisable for 90 days and unvested options and stock appreciation rights would expire and unvested restricted shares and any other Awards would be forfeited on the date of termination.
+Additionally, if a grantee ceases employment and accepts employment with a competitor in violation of the Company's standard Employee Agreement as to Confidentiality and Non-Competition agreement (or any other applicable non-compete agreement), then profits realized from the exercise of any options or stock appreciation rights during the 12-month period prior to the date of termination would be repayable to the Company and the value of any vested restricted shares or other Awards for which consideration was received during the 12-month period prior to the date of termination would be repayable to the Company.